netboxlabs/netbox-learning/netbox-event-driven-architectures/agents/ping_devices/README.md

-# NetBox Event-Driven Architectures Webinar 🚀

-## Ping Devices Agent
+# Ping Devices Agent 🏓

 By default the Ping Agent waits for messages to appear on the `$SUBSCRIBE_SUBJECT` subject and then pulls all devices from NetBox that are in the `Active` state and have a `mgmt-ipv4` address.
 The agent then uses `ping` to check if the devices are reachable and publishes the results to the `$PUBLISH_SUBJECT` subject on the message bus.